Parthenon: Independent Greece

 When independent Greece gained control of Athens in 1832, the visible section of the minaret was demolished; only its base and spiral staircase up to the level of the architrave remain intact.
 Soon all the medieval and Ottoman buildings on the Acropolis were destroyed.
-The image of the small mosque within the Parthenon's cella has been preserved in Joly de Lotbinière's photograph, published in Lerebours's Excursions Daguerriennes in 1842: the first photograph of the Acropolis.
+The image of the small mosque within the Parthenon's cella has been preserved in Pierre-Gustave Joly de Lotbinière's photograph, published in Lerebours's Excursions Daguerriennes in 1842: the first photograph of the Acropolis.
 The area became a historical precinct controlled by the Greek government.
 In the later 19th century, the Parthenon was widely considered by Americans and Europeans to be the pinnacle of human architectural achievement, and became a popular destination and subject of artists, including Frederic Edwin Church and Sanford Robinson Gifford.
 Today it attracts millions of tourists every year, who travel up the path at the western end of the Acropolis, through the restored Propylaea, and up the Panathenaic Way to the Parthenon, which is surrounded by a low fence to prevent damage.

 Dispute over the marbles

-The dispute centres around those of the Parthenon Marbles removed by Thomas Bruce, 7th Earl of Elgin, from 1801 to 1803, which are in the British Museum.
+The dispute centres around those of the Parthenon Marbles removed by Elgin, which are in the British Museum.
 A few sculptures from the Parthenon are also in the Louvre in Paris, in Copenhagen, and elsewhere, while more than half are in the Acropolis Museum in Athens.
 A few can still be seen on the building itself.
-The Greek government has campaigned since 1983 for the British Museum to return the sculptures to Greece.
+In 1983, the Greek government formally asked the UK government to return the sculptures in the British Museum to Greece, and subsequently listed the dispute with UNESCO.
 The British Museum has consistently refused to return the sculptures, and successive British governments have been unwilling to force the museum to do so (which would require legislation).
-Talks between senior representatives from Greek and British cultural ministries and their legal advisors took place in London on 4 May 2007.
-These were the first serious negotiations for several years, and there were hopes that the two sides might move a step closer to a resolution.

-In December 2022, the British newspaper The Guardian published a story with quotes from Greek government officials that suggested negotiations to return the marbles were underway and a "credible" solution was being discussed.
+In 2021, UNESCO called upon the UK government to resolve the issue at the intergovernmental level.
+Discussions between UK and Greek officials are ongoing.